When Your Boss Is an AI Bot: Exploring Opportunities and Risks of Manager Clone Agents in the Future Workplace: Findings (RQ3): Designing for Manager Clone Agents in Future Workplace

-At the same time, participants highlighted that they care most about whether such systems deliver tangible value for workers.
-W3, for example, welcomed the idea that “\textit{An agent could improve and polish documents before sending them to the manager}”.
-More broadly, as mentioned in \autoref{sec:RQ1} workers expressed interest in Manager Clone Agents streamlining administrative tasks relaying feedback more consistently, etc. In these cases, the technology was seen as a supportive tool that reduced invisible labor.

-In addition, whether Manager Clone Agents are perceived as supportive or extractive depends greatly on how their role is framed.
-The Manager Clone Agent’s role can be perceived differently as a tool or an assistant of the managers or the manager itself.
-As M12 summarized workplace dynamics often feel like “\textit{us versus them},” whether the Manager Clone Agents shows it cares about workers will shape how they respond to it.
+Both managers and workers emphasized that their top concern is whether these systems provide concrete benefits to workers; otherwise, they will face pushback.
+W7, for example, proposed the idea that “\textit{An agent could improve and polish documents before sending them to the manager}”.
+More broadly, as mentioned in \autoref{sec:RQ1} workers expressed interest in Manager Clone Agents streamlining administrative tasks in team collaboration.
+In these cases, clone agents were seen as a supportive tool that reduced invisible labor.
+As M18 put it bluntly, most workers approach their jobs “\textit{just to earn a wage},” and if a digital agent suddenly appeared to “\textit{constantly command}” them, making work “\textit{increasingly difficult}” or adding “\textit{many annoying tasks},” they would “\textit{hate it deeply}.”
+As M21 summarized: “\textit{workplace dynamics often feel like us versus them, whether the Manager Clone Agents shows that it cares about workers will shape how they respond to it.}”

 These tensions further underscore the importance of clarity and consent.
-Workers repeatedly pointed out that the legitimacy of Manager Clone Agents depends on explicit agreements about where they may or may not be used.
-For example, W6, a junior programmer, argued that a one-on-one meeting is a crucial opportunity to “\textit{leave a good impression}” and demonstrate initiative, and substituting an agent in this setting would feel “\textit{disrespectful}.”
-W8 echoed this sentiment, insisting that in contexts “\textit{where emotional intelligence is important, I want the real person}.”
+Workers pointed out that the legitimacy of Manager Clone Agents depends on explicit agreements about where they may or may not be used.
+For example, W12, a junior programmer, argued that a one-on-one meeting is a crucial opportunity to “\textit{leave a good impression}” and demonstrate initiative, and substituting an agent in this setting would feel “\textit{disrespectful}.”
+W15 echoed this sentiment, insisting that in contexts “\textit{where emotional intelligence is important, I want the real person}.”
 At the same time, he envisioned negotiating expectations directly with his manager: deciding together which interactions could be delegated to the agent and which must remain human-led.